 Females with ALD: Increased concentration of VLCFA in plasma and/or cultured skin fibroblasts is present in approximately 85% of females with ALD; 15-20% of known females with ALD have normal plasma concentration of VLCFA.
 The average plasma VLCFA results obtained from females with ALD are shown in Table 1.
 The discriminant function reported in Moser AB et al (1999) is not able to distinguish all females with ALD from the normal control range (see the Figure).
 Women should be tested genetically when adrenoleukodystrophy is suspected and VLCFA concentrations are normal.

 The ABCD1 gene is the only gene associated with adrenoleukodystrophy.
-More than 800 different mutations have been identified in ABCD1 [The ALD Mutation Database].
-Many adrenoleukodystrophy kindred’s have a unique mutation.
-All proven pathogenic mutations identified in the ABCD1 gene are catalogued on this website.
+More than 940 different (likely) pathogenic variants have been identified in ABCD1 [The ALD Variant Database].
+Many adrenoleukodystrophy kindred’s have a unique pathogenic variant.
+All proven pathogenic variants identified in the ABCD1 gene are catalogued on this website.